Stada lifts forecasts after telling suitors to raise bids

 "Stada is playing a risky game in our view...
 In a worst case scenario, even as it is unlikely in our view, the bidders could withdraw from the bidding process," brokerage Warburg said in a research note.

-Increasing bids further without tying up with a strategic investor, who would be able to realise potential synergies, is seen as challenging for the buyout groups, analysts said.
+Increasing bids further without tying up with a strategic investor, who would be able to realize potential synergies, is seen as challenging for the buyout groups, analysts said.

 "The indicative offers, which are said to amount to 58 euros plus dividend, are likely to already widely reflect the increased targets.
 Therefore, we would not expect the bids to be increased substantially," said Thomas Maul, analyst at DZ Bank.